rolandnii/InvoiceShaq/README.md

 ```

 ### List Item
-Retrieve a list of all invoices.
+Retrieve a list of all items.
 ```http
 GET /api/item/
 ```